OUR HISTORY AND FUTURE

-For over fifty years, Millennium Film Workshop was based in lower Manhattan and served as a world renowned center of independent experimental film production and exhibition.
+For over fifty years (established in 1966), Millennium Film Workshop was based in lower Manhattan and served as a world renowned center of independent experimental film production and exhibition.
 Millennium was both a distinguished venue for leading experimental film artists and a community-based media arts organization dedicated to providing low-cost equipment rental and training programs.
 These two distinctive aspects of Millennium made it unique among media arts organizations.

 Our organization was a vision that was created by filmmaker Ken Jacobs.
 In 1969, filmmaker Howard Guttenplan assumed the role of Executive Director and held the position until 2011.
 Guttenplan was a visionary who transformed Millennium into a leading workshop and showcase for experimental filmmakers.
 In 1974 Guttenplan moved Millennium to 66 East 4th Street in the East Village.
 It remained at that location for 39 years.